thib3113/ha-boks/documentation/EN/usage.md

 The Boks integration exposes an `event` entity (e.g., `event.boks_logs`) that fires whenever new log data is retrieved from your Boks device.
 This entity acts as a central point for all historical activities recorded by your Boks.

+In addition to the `event` entity, the integration also emits events on the Home Assistant event bus with the event type `boks_log_entry`.
+These events contain the same data as the `event` entity and can be used in automations as an alternative to state-based triggers.

 When an event fires, it carries an `event_type` attribute and potentially other data that describes what happened.

 ## Available Event Types